Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Dependent Heterogeneously Distributed Observations

 \begin{thm} Suppose Assumptions \ref{asm:moments}--\ref{asm:smallball} are satisfied.
 Then, for all $T$ sufficiently large, the empirical risk minimizer defined in \eqref{eqn:erm} satisfies

 with probability at least $1-{3 K_p (2K_{m})^{r_m} /( K^{1\over 2}_{\sigma^2} \log (T) )} - o( \log(T)^{-1} )$. \end{thm}

-The theorem establishes that the ERM for large-dimensional linear regression with heterogeneous dependent data achieves the optimal rate of linear aggregation (up to a $\log (T)$ factor).
-Note that the bound on the performance of the ERM is proportional to quantities that are associated with a larger asymptotic variability of the least squares estimator.
-We emphasize that in our analysis we have focused on recovering the optimal rate and providing meaningful constants for the bound in \eqref{eqn:thm}.
+The theorem establishes that the ERM for large-dimensional linear regression with heterogeneous dependent data achieves the optimal rate of linear aggregation (up to a $\log (T)$ factor). {We remark that \ref{asm:nparams} implies that $( p \log (T) )/ T \rightarrow 0$ as $T \rightarrow \infty$, which makes the inequality in the theorem an oracle inequality.} Note that the bound on the performance of the ERM is proportional to quantities that are associated with a larger asymptotic variability of the least squares estimator. {We remark that Theorem \ref{thm:erm} may be seen as a non-asymptotic version of classic asymptotic results in the series estimation literature, which establish optimality of the nonparametric least squares estimator.
+In fact, the convergence rate of $p/T$ (up to a $\log(T)$ factor) is the same as the rate obtained (for instance) in \citet[Theorem 4.1]{Belloni:2015}.}

 It is interesting to compare Theorem \ref{thm:erm} with an analogous result for i.i.d.~data.
 The following result \citet[Corollary 1.2]{LecueMendelson:2016} is taken as benchmark.

 \begin{thm-nonumber} Consider the linear regression model